open-resources/dash_curriculum/_sources/part1/chapter2_Gab.md

 ---

 ## Structure of a Dash App
-The are best practices to structure Dash Applications.
-Following such best practices will simplify the development of the app.
-The recommended Dash App structure consists in  the following sections, that will be explained below:
+There are best practices to structure Dash Apps.
+Following these best practices will simplify the development of future applications.
+The recommended Dash App structure consists of the following sections:
 1) Import packages
 2) Prepare Data
 3) Initialise the App